 Changing engine oil regularly would better protect the car engine and have a smoother drive.
 With the recent high COE prices, many drivers are holding their plans to change cars.

 Gone were the good old days where Singapore drivers would change their vehicles when their vehicles reach five years old.
-In fact, many car owners intend to drive the car till the end of COE.
-Hence, it is even more important to protect the vehicle engine to ensure their vehicle last till the 10th year.
+Many car owners (including us) intend to drive the car until the end of COE.
+Hence, it is even more critical to protect the vehicle engine to ensure their vehicle last until the 10th year.

 There are three items needed for changing engine oil.

 We use fully synthetic engine oil (attached picture) from Giant supermarket because it is affordable.
 Online forums were stating that this is low-quality engine oil and rumoured that its viscosity drop after 7000 km.
 We have no intention of using this for more than 5000 km.
 You are free to use the engine oil of your choice.

 We have been changing engine oil with this brand for the last two years on these models: Jazz, Fits, Accord, Mazda 3, Volvo S60, and Mercedes CLC180.